royllo/explorer/docs/test/README.md

 ### Decode proof

-You can copy proof inside the container with the following command : `docker cp activeRoylloCoin-2.proof cc510ea50846:.`
+You can copy proof inside the container with the following command : `docker cp myRoylloCoinProof.proof cc510ea50846:.`

 ```
 docker exec -it lnd-taro-with-docker_taro_1 \